ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 </ion-grid>
 ```

-Rember to add IonCol to the list of our child components.

-**Note:** the `size="3"` tells the column to take up three colunns in the row.
-Remember that each row contains 12 columns and that elements in the row can be spread across mutliple columns.
+**Note:** the `size="3"` tells the column to take up three columns in the row.
+Remember that each row contains 12 columns and that elements in the row can be spread across multiple columns.
 We only want at most four columns per row.
 Thus, each column we supply should be spread across three of the columns in the row.

-Now that we have the grid layed out, we can add our card template.
+Now that we have the grid laid out, we can add our card template.
 We will just use the card template from our `ion-list` that we had added above.

 ```typescript
 import { Tea } from '@/models';